ptitjes/konvo/.junie/guidelines.md

   - E.g., `strings.agents.agentName`
 - When there is a `// not-translated` comment in the line before or in the same line as a string, then that string must not be extracted for translation.
+- We do not localize the exception messages.

 ### File Storage